jeremiedecock/snippets/kubernetes/4.3.2_gateway_api_envoy_gateway_official_example/README.md

-Find the public address (the `ADDRESS` column, may take a minute to appear — Envoy Gateway creates a LoadBalancer Service and an Envoy proxy for each Gateway): `kubectl get gateway hello`
+Find the public address (the `ADDRESS` column, may take a minute to appear — Envoy Gateway creates a LoadBalancer Service and an Envoy proxy for each Gateway): `kubectl get gateway eg -n gateway-infra`

-Then retrieve the public address () using: `kubectl get gateway hello -n snippet-gatewayapi-demo`

 And make a request to it: `curl -v -H "Host: demo.example.com" http://YOUR_PUBLIC_ADDRESS/get`